dclong/blog/misc/content/2018-04-22-conda-tips.markdown

 ### Pack a Conda Virtual Environment

-The virtual environment can be packed ([conda-pack](https://conda.github.io/conda-pack/index.html) required) into a `tar.gz` file and be used on other machines with the same type of OS.
+A conda virtual environment can be packed ([conda-pack](https://conda.github.io/conda-pack/index.html) required) into a `tar.gz` file and be used on other machines with the same type of OS.